 Toss in the herbs; stir well and season to taste.
 Stir in the parsley and serve.

-Porcini: is considered a cardiovascular and metabolic tonic and is generally strengthening for systemic weakness.
+- Porcini: This mushroom is considered a cardiovascular and metabolic tonic and is generally strengthening for systemic weakness.

-Oyster: used to strengthen veins, as an immune enhancer and to relax tendons and joints.
+- Oyster: It's used to strengthen veins, as an immune enhancer and to relax tendons and joints.

-Chanterelle/Black Trumpet: packed with B vitamins, this immune enhancing mushroom purportedly inhibits tumor growth.
+- Chanterelle/Black Trumpet: Ppacked with B vitamins, this immune enhancing mushroom purportedly inhibits tumor growth.